Placeholder-Software/Crowds/docs/GettingStarted/DemoScenes/index.md

  - [Steering Sensors](../Sensors)
  - [Zones](../Zones)

+### Local Avoidance

+These scenes demonstrate basic usage of local avoidance:

+ - todo: local avoidance scenes

 ### Complex Demo Scenes

 These scenes are more complete scenes which demonstrate how to combine multiple Overcrowded behaviours to achieve more complex movements:

-todo: complex multi-behaviour scenes (e.g. crossing)
+ - todo: complex multi-behaviour scenes (e.g. crossing)